 Khyber Pakhtunkhwa

 The KP U The KP Urban Policy Unit has developed a 'universe' of sectors that they are planning to include in their

-geospatia al mapping systems to develop land-use plans and ma aster p lans at the divisional and district levels in
+geospatia I mapping systems to develop land-use plans and master p lans at the divisional and district levels in

 KP.
-These KP.
-These include:
+These e include:

-1. Urbanization and hierarchy of human settlement Demography
+1. Urbanization and hierarchy of human settlement 2.
+Demography

 3. Agriculture and livestock 4.
 Trade

 5. Commerce and Industries 6.
 Mines and Minerals

 7. Energy 8.
 Communication (Road, Rail and airways, postal services and Telegraphs)

 9. Health 10.
 Education

 11. Tourism 12.
 Sports

-13. Entertainment including historical and religious places, 14.
-Libraries
+13. 13.
+Entertainment including historical and 14.
+Libraries religious places,

 15. Museums 16.
 Zoos

 17. Open Spaces 18.
 Security

 19. Graveyards 20.
 Housing

 21. Water (surface and ground water resources) 22.
 District Economy